AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is uninsured motorist coverage required in Utah?

 Uninsured motorist coverage isn’t required in Utah, but it’s a good idea in case you are involved in an accident where the responsible party doesn’t have car insurance.
-Over 7 percent of drivers in Utah do not carry insurance.2 Adding this coverage helps to avoid out-of-pocket costs the other party may not be able to cover, without suing them.
+As of the latest available data, a little over 7 percent of drivers in Utah do not carry insurance — the good news is that this is the fourth lowest rate of uninsured drivers in the country.2 Still, adding this coverage helps to avoid out-of-pocket costs the other party may not be able to cover, without suing them.

 Is car insurance getting more expensive in Utah?